Oddo Bhf Upgrades Vivendi (OTCMKTS:VIVHY) to “Outperform”

 Vivendi (OTCMKTS:VIVHY) was upgraded by stock analysts at Oddo Bhf from a “neutral” rating to an “outperform” rating in a research report issued to clients and investors on Tuesday, The Fly reports.

 VIVHY has been the subject of several other research reports.
 Societe Generale started coverage on Vivendi in a research report on Tuesday, January 26th.
 They issued a “buy” rating for the company.
-UBS Group reiterated a “buy” rating on shares of Vivendi in a research report on Tuesday, January 12th.
-Citigroup downgraded Vivendi from a “buy” rating to a “neutral” rating in a report on Tuesday, February 16th.
-Barclays downgraded Vivendi from an “overweight” rating to an “equal weight” rating in a report on Thursday, March 4th.
-Finally, Credit Suisse Group reissued an “outperform” rating on shares of Vivendi in a report on Monday, March 8th.
+JPMorgan Chase & Co. reiterated an “overweight” rating on shares of Vivendi in a research report on Friday, March 5th.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating on shares of Vivendi in a report on Monday, March 1st.
+Credit Suisse Group reissued an “outperform” rating on shares of Vivendi in a report on Monday, March 8th.
+Finally, Citigroup downgraded Vivendi from a “buy” rating to a “neutral” rating in a report on Tuesday, February 16th.
 Three equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
 Vivendi has an average rating of “Buy” and a consensus price target of $36.00.

 Shares of VIVHY opened at $34.13 on Tuesday.
 The firm has a market cap of $40.46 billion, a price-to-earnings ratio of 21.60, a PEG ratio of 3.87 and a beta of 0.65.
 The stock has a 50 day moving average of $33.56 and a 200-day moving average of $31.53.
 The company has a current ratio of 0.75, a quick ratio of 0.72 and a debt-to-equity ratio of 0.24.
 Vivendi has a 52 week low of $20.23 and a 52 week high of $37.23.